Generic selectors

 About the Course

-The college also offers a Post Graduate Diploma in Dietetics and Public Health Nutrition.
-The aim is to train a cadre of professionals who would work as dieticians, nutrition consultants and public health nutritionists.
+The Department of Home Science offers Post Graduate Diploma in Dietetics and Public Health Nutrition.
+The aim is to train a cadre of professionals who would work as dieticians, nutrition consultants, and public health nutritionists.

 The PGDDPHN programme is a one-year course divided into two-semesters.
-A student is required to complete 50 credits for completion of the course and the award of Diploma.
-The students compulsorily undertake a three-months internship in the Dietetics department of a tertiary, multispecialty, minimum hundred bedded hospital for successful completion of the course and award of Diploma by the University.
+A student is required to complete 50 credits for the completion of course and the award of degree.
+A three-month internship in a tertiary, multispecialty, minimum hundred bedded hospital with a Dietetics department is compulsory at the end of the course, for successful completion and for award of Diploma by the University.

 Programme Specific Eligibility